Sonic Adventure 2: Release

-Sega planned to release Sonic Adventure 2 between the 2000 Christmas shopping season and early 2001; GameSpot reported a February 2001 release date.
-In late 2000, Sega informed journalists that Adventure 2 had been delayed to later in 2001.
-Adventure 2 was released on June 19, 2001, in North America and June 23 in other countries.

-Marketing

 Sega announced Sonic Adventure 2 at E3 in May 2000 with a trailer premiere behind closed doors and a press release.
 Game Informer reported that it was 40% complete at that time.
-Sega released the trailer online when it launched Sonic Team's website on June 30, and allowed journalists to play a demo version in December.
+Sega released the trailer online when it launched Sonic Team's website on June 30.
+It planned to release Adventure 2 between the 2000 Christmas shopping season and early 2001; GameSpot reported a February 2001 release date.
+In late 2000, Sega informed journalists that Adventure 2 had been delayed to later in 2001, and in December, allowed journalists to play a demo.
 Early copies of Sonic Team's Phantasy Star Online, released in Japan in December and worldwide in January 2001, were bundled with the demo.
 It features the opening cutscene and level, ending with a trailer showcasing later levels.
-Sega showcased Adventure 2 again at E3 2001.

-On June 13, 2001, Archie Comics published a brief adaptation in its Sonic the Hedgehog comic book, written by Karl Bollers and penciled by Patrick Spaziante.
+Sega showcased Adventure 2 again at E3 in May 2001.
+On June 13, Archie Comics published a brief adaptation in its Sonic the Hedgehog comic book, written by Karl Bollers and penciled by Patrick Spaziante.
 According to Ken Penders, one of the series' writers, the creative team was unable to adapt the story in full due to Sonic Team's desire for secrecy; they were only able to work from the demo and a few screenshots.
 Penders said they considered adapting the story in a separate Super Special issue, but Archie had ceased publishing one-shots at the time.

-Adventure 2s worldwide release coincided with Sonics tenth anniversary, and Sega marked the occasion in its marketing.
+Adventure 2 was released on June 19, 2001, in North America and June 23 in other countries.
+The worldwide release coincided with Sonics tenth anniversary, and Sega marked the occasion in its marketing.
 In Japan, Sega offered a limited edition "Birthday Pack" for two days that included Adventure 2, a gold disc containing Sonic music, a commemorative gold coin, and a 17-page booklet detailing the series' history.
 On June 30, Sega held a celebration at a Software Etc. in San Jose, California, where attendees could have birthday cake, partake in giveaways, and receive Naka's autograph.